konigin144/Threshold_Generator/README.md

 # Threshold_Generator
 LFSR-based threshold generator of 0 and 1
-(Work in progress) Encypt/decrypt file using generated key
+Encypt/decrypt file using generated key

 Python // GUI created with PyQT